vistca/PoseEstimation6D/README.md

  - Input the rations of the image size transfomration to the fully connected layer of the model.

+TODO:
  - Add object id as another input to the classifier of the pose estimator

+ - Normalize the images with std and mean???